The Scoring System of CAHSEE

 - The essay is written in a language other than English.

-The Math CAHSEE Scoring is based on the number of multiple-choice questions you have answered right.
+The scores in the Math section are based on the number of multiple-choice questions you have answered right.

 CAHSEE Score Report